olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 But `‹three-view›` has no easy way to know when those class instances and objects will be available.
 You'll need to implement some initialization logic, specific to your solution.

-Custom elements definitions will indeed be loaded – and the custom elements will be upgraded — <em>concurrently</em> by the browser.
+Custom elements definitions will indeed be loaded – and the custom elements will be upgraded — _concurrently_ by the browser.

-You have <strong>no guarantee</strong> that the browser would upgrade the parent of a custom element first, because it appears in the DOM as its parent, or vice-versa; or upgrade them in the order in which siblings appear in the DOM — they won't upgrade in order, and it is browser dependent in some cases!
+You have **no guarantee** that the browser would upgrade the parent of a custom element first, because it appears in the DOM as its parent, or vice-versa; or upgrade them in the order in which siblings appear in the DOM — they won't upgrade in order, and it is browser dependent in some cases!

 What you know for sure, is that all custom elements live in the DOM, as you placed them, once your class gets constructed.
-So you're safe to establish <em>references</em> to parent/sibling/child custom elements from the DOM.
+So you're safe to establish _references_ to parent/sibling/child custom elements from the DOM.

 But at the time of construction, the classes of those parent/sibling/child custom elements might not have been instantiated yet! so you just have a reference to the elements.
 And if their class have been instantiated, they might not yet have rendered, so their Shadow DOM might not be there (which applies to your custom element as well).